 Treatment if Business Owner Moves as Well

-Jane can take advantage of this deferral opportunity herself by transforming her business from a US-operated business to an active business that is operated from outside the US.
+Jane can take advantage of the tax-saving opportunities of operating through a non-US corporation by transforming her business from a US-operated business to an active business that is operated from outside the US.
 If Jane moves outside the United States, depending on her specific facts, it is most likely possible to structure her business so that

-- JDE Ltd itself does not pay any US tax,
+- JDE Ltd itself does not pay any US tax and

-- Jane does not pay any US tax on the first $100,000 or so of salary she receives from JDE Ltd, and
+- Jane does not pay any US tax on the first $100,000 or so of salary she receives from JDE Ltd.

 So, here’s the bottom line: Moving just your business offshore doesn’t work to reduce your US tax liability, but moving you and your business offshore most certainly does (as long as it’s structured and reported properly).